Mongolian Armed Forces: Mongol Empire and post-imperial

 As a unified state, Mongolia traces its origins to the Mongol Empire created by Genghis Khan in the 13th century.
 Genghis Khan unified the various tribes on the Mongolian plateau, and his descendants eventually conquered almost the entirety of Asia, the Middle East, and parts of Eastern and Central Europe.

 The Mongol Army was organized into decimal units of tens, hundreds, thousands, and ten thousands.
 A notable feature of the army is that it was composed entirely of cavalry units, giving it the advantage of maneuverability.
 Siege weaponry was adapted from other cultures, with foreign experts integrated into the command structure.

 The Mongols rarely used naval power, with a few exceptions.
 In the 1260s and 1270s they used seapower while conquering the Song dynasty of China, though they were unable to mount successful seaborne campaigns against Japan due to storms and rough battles.
 Around the Eastern Mediterranean, their campaigns were almost exclusively land-based, with the seas being controlled by the Crusader and Mamluk forces.

 With the disintegration of the Mongol Empire in the late 13th century, the Mongol Army as a unified unit also crumbled.
 The Mongols retreated to their homeland after the fall of the Mongol Yuan dynasty, and once again delved into civil war.
 Although the Mongols became united once again during the reign of Queen Mandukhai and Batmongkhe Dayan Khan.
 In the 17th century they were annexed into the Qing dynasty.

 Period under Qing Rule

 Once Mongolia was under the Qing, the Mongol Armies were used to defeat the Ming dynasty, helping to consolidate Manchu Rule.
 Mongols proved a useful ally in the war, lending their expertise as cavalry archers.
 During most of the Qing dynasty time, the Mongols gave military assistance to the Manchus.

 With the creation of the Eight Banners, Banner Armies were broadly divided along ethnic lines, namely Manchu and Mongol.

 Bogd Khanate (1911–1919)

-In 1911, Outer Mongolia declared independence as the Bogd Khaanate under the Bogd Khan.
+In 1911, Outer Mongolia declared its independence from Qing China as the Bogd Khaanate under the Bogd Khan.
 This initial independence did not last, with Mongolia being occupied successively by the Chinese Beiyang Government, and Baron Ungern's White Russian forces.
 The modern precursor to the Mongolian Armed Forces was placed, with men's conscription and a permanent military structure starting in 1912.